 Only trouble is, the car’s 2.0-litre four-cylinder engine can be noisy when it kicks in, and it’s not as nice a noise as the V6 and V8 engines you get elsewhere in the range.
 As a result this is not the best Range Rover for longer journeys.

 In fact, this Range Rover is at its best in the urban jungle, where the electric power really comes into its own.
 Not only will it whisk you around the city quickly and with very little apparent effort, it will help to make it remarkably cheap to run.
 Well, cheap for a Range Rover, that is.

 Like all Range Rovers, its strongest suit is its comfort.
 That comes courtesy of its air suspension, which also has neat trick up its sleeve: dropping down to make it much easier for passengers to get in and out, and for luggage to loaded and unloaded.

-Of course, the sheer size of the cabin helps, too.
+Of course, the sheer size of the interior helps, too.
 And, whether you’re in the front or back of the PHEV, you’ll be enjoying one of the most luxurious off-roaders in the business.
 Yes, the boot is a little smaller than in other Range Rovers, to allow room for the hybrid system’s batteries, but it’s still pretty big.
-And, the company claims that, despite the new technology, the PHEV is every bit as capable off-road as any other Range Rover.

 Even the traditional bugbear of Range Rovers – reliability – seems to be less of a problem these days.
 The company put in a very much improved performance in the 2018 Driver Power survey.